jSquirrel/nutforms/README.md

 # nutforms
-Distributed atomatically generated forms written in Java and JavaScript with validation.
+Automatically generated distributed forms with data validation written in Java and JavaScript.
 Bachelor thesis at FEE CUT.